Excerion/excerion.github.io/blog/_posts/2018-02-14-my-experience-at-FOSDEM.markdown

 After that, I went back and forth a bit between Decentralized internet & privacy, and the retrocomputing room.
 I found the talks at the former room to be of lower quality.
 During one of the talks, there were some technical issues with the video projector, so a technician came in to fix it, and even though it was taking a while, the speaker just leaned back.
 She only continued the talk at the request of an audience member.
 I feel like that says something about how enthusiastic she really was about communicating the information to us.

 Another interesting talk was Making Open Source Hardware for Retrogaming on Raspberry Pi.
-The speaker
+The speaker had designed a gamepad with an RPi at its heart.
+At the end, the speaker showed us an integrated circuit and said he'd give one to anyone who'd ask a question.
+There was nothing in particular I wanted to ask, but I wanted one of them.
+I immediately asked: "how you doing?" and got my circuit.
+That was the last retrocomputing talk I wanted to go to.
+I left with a contented feeling.

+[Image of integrated circuit.]

+As I was reviewing the schedule, I noticed a lot of interesting talks in a room called Collaborative information and CMS applications.
+Many of them were about Wikis, which I like.
+I used to have a personal MediaWiki instance that I used as a personal knowledge base.
+So I went to that room and stayed there for the rest of the evening.

 - Perfectly fine for less technical minded people.